cardboard-iguana/cardboard-iguana.com/log/2022-03-30-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 > VM escape does not affect bare-metal platforms; it affects only hosted platforms.

-Tell that to the Qubes people...
+Tell that to the Qubes people…

 * [Qubes OS](https://www.qubes-os.org/)